Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces II: naturality: KTGS cone for the square: Hilbert basis

 \section{KTGS cone for the square: Hilbert basis}

-In the remaining two sections, we study the structure of the Knutson-Tao-Goncharov-Shen cone $\mathscr{C}_\mathscr{T} \subset \mathbb{Z}_+^N$ associated to an ideal triangulation $\mathscr{T}$ of a marked surface $\widehat{S}$ (Definition \ref{def:KTGS-cone} and Proposition \ref{prop:KTGS-is-positive-integer-cone}) when $\widehat{S}=\Box$ is an ideal square.
-In this case, an ideal triangulation $\mathscr{T}$ is simply a choice of a diagonal of $\Box$.
+In the remaining two sections, we study the structure of the Knutson-Tao-Goncharov-Shen cone $\mathcal{C}_\mathcal{T} \subset \mathbb{Z}_+^N$ associated to an ideal triangulation $\mathcal{T}$ of a marked surface $\widehat{S}$ (Definition \ref{def:KTGS-cone} and Proposition \ref{prop:KTGS-is-positive-integer-cone}) when $\widehat{S}=\Box$ is an ideal square.
+In this case, an ideal triangulation $\mathcal{T}$ is simply a choice of a diagonal of $\Box$.
+(In this section, we will use some of the terminology and results of Appendix \ref{sec:cones}.)